Differentially Private Graph Coloring: Private defective coloring

-Setting $k=\frac{6\log n}{\log \log n}$ that satisfies this inequality, at most $\frac{6\log n}{\log\log n}$ neighbors of $v$ get recolored unless with probability $1/n^2$.
+Thus, at most $\log n$ neighbors of $v$ get recolored unless with probability $2/n^2$.
 Union bounding over all three events: (1) the vertex being above the threshold but no recolored, (2) the exponential mechanism giving a bad coloring, and (3) the number of neighbors recoloring is large, gives that a vertex v will have defectiveness

-except with probability $\frac{3}{n^2}$, and applying union bound over all $n$ vertices, results in the aforementioned max defectiveness across the graph except with probability $3/n$ and the Theorem follows. \end{proof}
+except with probability $\frac{4}{n^2}$, and applying union bound over all $n$ vertices, results in the aforementioned max defectiveness across the graph except with probability $4/n$ and the Theorem follows. \end{proof}

 \begin{remark} Algorithm~\ref{alg:dp-exp-threshold} has stronger theoretical guarantees than Algorithm~\ref{alg:dp-exp} as it provides the same asymptotic guarantees while generalizing to non $d$-inductive graphs.
 It works best when there is an ample privacy budget, as shown in the theoretical bounds we have shown above.
 However, when under a small $\epsilon$, random initialization theoretically outperforms this algorithm, while using a much tighter privacy budget.
 The choice of algorithm would be a balance between privacy and defectiveness. \end{remark}